PointCloudLibrary/pcl/doc/tutorials/content/adding_custom_ptype.rst

 .. note::
-   The invocation of `POINT_CLOUD_REGISTER_POINT_STRUCT` must be in the global namespace and the name of the new point type mmust be fully qualified.
+   The invocation of `POINT_CLOUD_REGISTER_POINT_STRUCT` must be in the global namespace and the name of the new point type must be fully qualified.

 Example
 -------